AdobeDocs/experience-manager-cloud-service.en/help/implementing/universal-editor/customizing.md

 ### Filtering Components {#filtering-components}

-When using the the Universal Editor, you can restrict the allowed components per container component.
+When using the Universal Editor, you can restrict the allowed components per container component.
 To do this, you must introduce an additional script tag, which points to the filter definition.

 ```html
 <script type="application/vnd.adobe.aue.filter+json" src="/static/filter-definition.json"></script>